Industry Data Model

 Traditional data exchange standards are available as text-based documents complemented with XML message schemas and developed in response to separate sets of business requirements.

-The single shared industry data model will speed up the development and maintenance of data exchange standards and improve the general level of interoperability among industry systems.
+The single shared industry data model is expected to speed up the development and maintenance of data exchange standards and improve the general level of interoperability among industry systems.
 In addition to using the messaging standards generated from the model, industry users will be able to use the model itself as a common reference point to develop new standards or bilateral data exchanges.

 The objective is to build the data model infrastructure and populate it with key industry objects so that all projects requiring new data exchange standards after September 2014 can use the new data model-based approach to developing standards.